Volunteer with AOA

 AOA needs your assistance to combat the Garlic Mustard and invasive scourge on our preserves.
 We know garlic mustard pulling is not the most glamorous activity, but it is badly needed to protect our native wildflowers which are being choked out.
 We cannot do it alone.

 AOA staff and volunteers are on our preserve properties frequently this time of year working to control the many invasive threats.
-We are focusing on garlic mustard through May and June and will turn our attention to other offenders during the summer and fall.
+We are focusing on garlic mustard through June and will turn our attention to other offenders during the summer and fall.

 Volunteer to Help